 I have written this blog to address two main areas.
 The first area is called Food Science Facts and it’s been put together to provide information and education on the ingredients found in everyday processed foods.
 I feel very passionately about educating readers such as yourself and everyday consumers to understand what is in the foods you love to eat and drink, why those ingredients are present and what function they perform.
 Then you will have the knowledge to make informed choices, whether it be on the weekly grocery shop or when you’re running late to get dinner on the table after a long day.
 I am not here to tell you what to do or to judge your choices, merely to give you the education and knowledge to make informed decisions.
 Life is busy and eating well can be challenging.

 The second section called Healthy Eating – Low Carb is information on those same ingredients but from a different perspective.
 I myself am a self-confessed, life-long carbohydrate addict spending the last twenty-four years of my life overweight and on diets with no success until now.
 Low fat, low calorie, excessive exercise, nothing worked.
-After researching, talking to others in the industry, and gaining more knowledge about how our bodies process the foods we eat, I have spent the past ten months of 2017 on a low carbohydrate, moderate protein diet and I have lost 20kg over that time.
+After researching, talking to others in the industry, and gaining more knowledge about how our bodies process the foods we eat, I have spent the past one and a half years on a low carbohydrate diet.
+Being in Ketosis and also using fasting has allowed me to lose weight and improved my mental and physical health.
+I admit I have had my moments off the diet but everytime I’m off it I’m reminded of all the reasons why I went on it in the first place.
 Before I started, I couldn’t get out of bed without my ankles and feet hurting.
 I had no energy, low self-esteem, no self-worth and had developed numerous medical conditions as a result of my obesity with Diabetes close on the horizon.
 As a full time working mum with two young children I just couldn’t do it anymore.
 I started my new approach to healthy eating in early January 2017 when I drew a line in the sand after New Year’s Eve and said, “Enough is Enough”.

 I have had other mothers ask me to share the details of my success which is another reason for creating this blog.
 I want to share my recipes, meal plans and other information on low carbohydrate diets with you all.
 “Knowledge is Power”.
 This saying couldn’t be truer when it comes to our everyday routines around snacking and mealtimes.
 The more information you have about the foods you consume on a daily basis, the more able you are to make good choices for the longterm health, nutrition and longevity of yourselves and your families.